carronj/plancklens/README.md

 plancklens is is a python code for cosmology containing most of Planck 2018 CMB lensing pipeline, by Julien Carron on behalf of the *Planck* collaboration ([publication here.](https://arxiv.org/abs/1807.06210))
 Some numerical parts are written in Fortran.
 Portions of it (structure and code) have been directly adapted from pre-existing work by Duncan Hanson.

+This package may be used for:
+* lensing reconstruction on actual *Planck* or other data
+* or simply for calculation of responses, reconstruction noise levels and biases for forecasts or other analytical work

 ### Installation

 After cloning the repository, build an editable installation with